hipe/tmx/brazen/doc/issues/009-the-git-config-narrative.md

 however, using the git format specifically is a bit of an afterthought. we can build out other document editors for other formats as necessary.

+because of how tightly we try to use git's config syntax as acceptance criteria for our efforts; we will continue to use the name unless outside forces dictate that we do not.